Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 Call Your Doctor If...

-- Unexplained chest pain, shortness of breath, or blurred vision during measurement.
+- Feeling chest pain or shortness of breath during or after measurement.

-- If you notice swelling in your legs or face along with high readings.
+- If you notice sudden spikes or drops in your blood pressure readings.

 FAQ

-What should I do if I notice my blood pressure is consistently high?
+What should I do if my readings are consistently high?

-Contact your healthcare provider to discuss potential adjustments in your care plan.
+Contact your healthcare provider to discuss any persistent high readings.